 - STPIS, is the additional revenue or penalty the AER approved as part of the annual Transmission service standards review.
-The source of the data is taken directly from the letter provided by the AER to ElectraNet annually.
-The letter is as follows: - Letter dated 13 May 2016 Transmission service standards review for 2015, revenue for the financial year 2016-17 - Other Electra Net does not have any other schemes
+The source of the data is taken directly from the email provided by the AER to ElectraNet annually.
+The email is as follows: - Email dated 14 March 2018 Transmission service standards review for 2017 ElectraNet